-- 1 Turn on the Wireless switch on the front side of the computer. - 2 Right-click the network icon p in the taskbar displaying the Wireless Network Connection message. - 3 Click View Available Wireless Networks.
-The Connect to Wireless Network dialog box appears. - 4 Select the network you want to use. - 5 Type the Network Key.
+- 1 Turn on the Wireless switch above the keyboard of the computer. - 2 Right-click the network icon 🛃 in the taskbar displaying the Wireless Network Connection message. - 3 Click View Available Wireless Networks.
+The Wireless Network Connection dialog box appears. - 4 Select the network you want to use. - 5 Type the Network Key.
 If you are using the Sony Access Point PCWA-A200, by default, the network key has the same name as the network ID, but without the first digit.